alexbol99/flatten-js/README.md

 # Javascript library for 2d geometry

 FlattenJS is a small javascript library (about 45 Kb minified) for manipulating abstract geometrical objects like point, vector, line, segment, circle, arc and polygon.
+Shapes may be organized into Planar Set - searchable container which support spatial queries.

+FlattenJS provides a lot of useful methods and algorithms like finding intersections, checking inclusion, calculating distance, and more.
+Polygon model is rather comprehensive and supports multi polygons with many islands and holes.
+Edges of polygon may be circular arcs.
+Some algorithms like [Boolean Operations](https://github.com/alexbol99/flatten-boolean-op) and [Offset](https://github.com/alexbol99/flatten-offset), implemented in separate packages.

-The library works in any modern browsers as well as under nodejs.
+This library works in any modern browser as well as under nodejs.
+But may be the best way to start working with FlattebJS is to use awesome [Observable](https://beta.observablehq.com/) javascript interactive notebooks. <br/>
+There are several FlattenJS tutorials published in Observable Notebooks, see below.

+FlattenJS does not concern too much about visualization.
+Anyway, all shapes have svg() method, that returns a string which may be inserted into SVG container.
+This works pretty well together with  [d3js](https://d3js.org/) library.
+But it is definitely possible to create bridges to other graphic libraries.

+Full documentation may be found [here](https://alexbol99.github.io/flatten-js/index.html)

 ## Installation